ChristophReich1996/ECG_Classification/README.md

 This repository includes the code of the ECG-DualNet for ECG classification proposed in the paper [Exploring Novel Algorithms for Atrial Fibrillation Detection by Driving Graduate Level Education in Medical Machine Learning](https://iopscience.iop.org/article/10.1088/1361-6579/ac7840/meta) (Physiological Measurement).

+This repository includes the code of the follow-up work [On the Atrial Fibrillation Detection Performance of ECG-DualNet](https://www.medrxiv.org/content/10.1101/2023.06.01.23290822v1.full.pdf) (EMBC 2023, short paper).

 This work was done original as part of the competition "Wettbewerb künstliche Intelligenz in der Medizin" at TU Darmstadt ([KIS*MED](https://github.com/KISMED-TUDa), [Prof. Hoog Antink](https://scholar.google.de/citations?user=bRoRHGgAAAAJ&hl=de)).

-A report of the project is available [here](report/report.pdf).
+A report on the project is available [here](report/report.pdf).
 Slides of the final presentation are available [here](presentation/presentation.pdf).
-LaTeX code of both the report and the slides are also available.
+LaTeX code of both the report and the slides is also available.

 <img src="/github/architecture.png"  alt="architecture" width = 600px height = 320px >

-**If you find this research useful in your work, please cite our paper:**
+**If you find this research useful in your work, please cite our papers:**

 ```bibtex
 @article{Rohr2022,